-As a partner in the EU project ArcSolution, MISA 2 at UiT invites women aged 18 to 44 residing in Longyearbyen on Svalbard to participate in the MISA 2 survey, focusing on environmental toxins, diet, and lifestyle.
+As a partner in the EU project ArcSolution, MISA 2 at UiT invites women aged 18 to 44 residing in Longyearbyen, Svalbard, to participate in the MISA 2 survey, focusing on environmental toxins, diet, and lifestyle.

 ArcSolution aims to reduce pollution in the Arctic through a One Health approach that encompasses both environmental and human health considerations.
-MISA 2's primary focus is to investigate environmental toxins in women of reproductive age, as well as to examine diet and lifestyle more comprehensively.
+MISA 2's primary focus is to investigate environmental toxins in women of reproductive age, as well as to comprehensively examine their diet and lifestyle.
 MISA has previously included women in mainland Northern Norway, and now it is time to study women in Svalbard.

 MAIN FOCUS

-Our main focus will be on environmental toxins, examining various pollutants in biological material—both organic compounds and toxic metals.
-We will specifically measure fluorinated substances (PFAS) and mercury, as well as microplastics in the placenta after childbirth for pregnant participants.
+Our primary focus will be on environmental toxins, examining various pollutants in biological material—both organic compounds and toxic metals.
+We will specifically measure fluorinated substances (PFAS) and mercury, as well as microplastics, in the placenta after childbirth for pregnant participants.
 Considering recent findings in Longyearbyen's drinking water, it is also relevant to map manganese levels in Svalbard's population.
 Manganese and other toxic and essential trace elements are included in our planned portfolio of analyses.
-Since the main source of environmental toxins is diet, we also have a particular focus on the food you eat.
+Since the primary source of environmental toxins is diet, we also have a particular focus on the food you eat.

-On the survey day, we will measure your hemoglobin levels, which you can request upon completion.
+On the survey day, we will measure your hemoglobin levels, which you can request upon completion of the survey.
 Biological material will be transported to the Biobank at UiT after the survey for later analysis at various intervals.
 We will update our website as analyses are completed, and reports and research results are available.
 We do not automatically provide test results, but as a participant, you have the right to access your results by contacting us.

 Your contribution is important—regardless of who you are, how long you've lived on Svalbard, or where you originally came from.
 By participating, you will help provide valuable insights into women's health overall and the current status of reproductive health.
 All participants who complete the survey and questionnaire will be entered into a draw for 20 gift cards, each worth 500 NOK.

-All women aged 18 to 44 residing in Longyearbyen and understanding Norwegian, English, or Thai are invited to participate in the research project, including both permanent and temporary residents.
+All women aged 18 to 44 residing in Longyearbyen, who understand Norwegian, English, or Thai, are invited to participate in the research project, including both permanent and temporary residents.

 If you are unable to attend at your assigned time, you can arrive at any time during our opening hours.
 If you have not received a letter (it may have been lost in the mail), you can still attend the survey by bringing valid identification.

-Please note that we have reserved time slots for drop-in from 8:00 to 10:00 and during the last hour of each day during the survey period.
-There is also good capacity for drop-in on Saturdays.
+For the June 2025 examination, we reserved time slots for drop-in sessions from 8:00 to 10:00 and during the last hour of each day during the survey period.
+There was also good capacity for drop-in on Saturdays.

 |